Royal Yugoslav Army: 1933–1937

 In 1935, estimates were made that within a month of mobilisation, 800,000 to 900,000 soldiers could be placed under arms.
 This was based on the duplication of eight of the sixteen standing infantry divisions and of the alpine division, and the formation of an additional cavalry division, resulting in a total of 24 infantry divisions of about 25,000 men each, one guards division, two alpine divisions and three cavalry divisions.
 This year saw significant changes in the higher command of the army following the creation of the Military Council.
 Nedić became a member of the Military Council and was replaced by Army General Ljubomir Marić as Chief of the General Staff.
 Six infantry regiments were disbanded, but the General Staff decided to stick with four infantry regiments per infantry division.
-Equipment received during the year included 800 Stokes mortars, enough Skoda anti-aircraft guns to arm 20 batteries, and six Skoda Škoda S-1d tankettes.
+Equipment received during the year included 800 Stokes mortars, enough Skoda anti-aircraft guns to arm 20 batteries, and six Škoda Š-I-D tankettes.
 Deficiencies in radio communications were apparent, with the infantry needing between 1,000 and 2,000 small sets, and the cavalry being completely lacking in radios.
 The radios issued to artillery units were unable to communicate with aircraft, and were therefore of little use.
 The British military attaché observed that even the most senior commanders have never handled a force larger than a division on exercises or in war.
 The 1935 manoeuvres were the first of any type since 1930, and the first above divisional level since the formation of the army in 1919.
 They took place on the Sava river between Novi Sad and Sarajevo at the end of September, and were really in the form of a demonstration rather than a war game.
 There was no freedom of action for commanders, and control was rigid.